Pyroxenium/Basalt/docs/objects/Flexbox.md

 |[getSpacing](objects/Flexbox/getSpacing.md)|Returns the space between objects
 |[setFlexDirection](objects/Flexbox/setFlexDirection.md)|Sets the direction in which the children will be placed
 |[setJustifyContent](objects/Flexbox/setJustifyContent.md)|Determines how the children are aligned along the main axis
+|[setAlignItems](objects/Flexbox/setAlignItems.md)|Determines how the children are aligned along the off axis

 ### Example